youlian/youlian.github.io/_posts/2015-06-21-so-hard-to-survive.markdown

 categories: survival
 ---

 Etiology of mental ilness.
 I know so much about it, close and personal.
+Let me tell you my story...

 I have been looking for work for a really long time...
 Have listened to tons and tons of bullshit, tolerated ridiculous unsults so many times, absorbed the projected fears, insecurities and ignorance and more even ignorance of so many people...
 Boggles the mind and yet I tries to not pay attention too much.
 Trouble is all that noise accumulates and poisons the mind...

 No meaningful results, no way to support myself in a honest way...
 Rejection, exclusion, marginalization... total, complete and permanent.
 Enforced  by a socirety that pretends the